-Opportunities / Synergies Constraints / Challenges The London Plan outlines policies on Sustainable Development for the London area, these tie in with the aims of Securing our Future and other sustainable development strategies.
-The London Plan imposes standards that London Boroughs should be in general conformity with, such as housing density, open space and biodiversity.
-RBKC has the opportunity to create robust, defensible policies that will implements Sus Dev policy Implications for the SEA / SA
+Opportunities / Synergies The London Plan outlines policies on Sustainable Development for the London area, these tie in with the aims of Securing our Future and other sustainable development strategies.
+RBKC has the opportunity to create robust, defensible policies that will implements Sus Dev policy Constraints / Challenges The London Plan imposes standards that London Boroughs should be in general conformity with, such as housing density, open space and biodiversity.